Entries Tagged 'Affiliates' ↓

 DAP offers you a built-in Affiliate Program for your web site, where all your Members can automatically and instantly be enrolled as Affiliates.

-And here are a few, rarely implemented features in DAP that you won’t find in too many other affiliate providers:
+And here are a few, rare and powerful features in DAP, that you won’t find in most other affiliate providers:

 This means that as soon as a buyer purchases any product, or even signs up for a free product, they can get an instant affiliate link that they can immediately start using to promote your membership site.